 Operated by Maersk Oil, a decommissioning programme for the field was approved by the Department of Energy and Climate Change on 2 March 2016.

-Leadon Field discovered by the British National Oil Corporation in 1979 and was developed by Kerr-McGee following the drilling of an appraisal well in 1998.
+Leadon Field was discovered by the British National Oil Corporation in 1979 and was developed by Kerr-McGee following the drilling of an appraisal well in 1998.
 Production from the field started in 2001.
-A cessation of production application was filed by the operator in 2004.
+Cessation of production application was filed by the operator in 2004.

 Leadon Field was developed using an FPSO vessel named Global Producer III.
 Oil from the field was exported by offshore tankers and the gas produced was imported through a 4in diameter, 7.3km-long pipeline to the Beryl Alpha platform.

 A total of 18 wells were drilled in two drill centres A and B, which are 4.2km apart.
 Drill centre A (north towhead) has seven production wells, one water injector and one suspended well, while drill centre B (south towhead) comprises three production wells, one water injector, one aquifer well and four suspended wells.
 Both the drill centres are connected to a mid-line structure by two bundle sections with diameters of 42.5in (1.08m) and 47.5in (1.21m).

 The two towheads weigh 307t and 275t and include all the connections between the individual wells at the drill centres.
 The midline structure weighs 282t and is located halfway across the bundle length.

 The decommissioning programme comprises safe removal of wellheads, towheads, the midline structure and riser bases.
 Supporting infrastructure such as concrete mattresses and grout bags will also be removed as part of the plan.
 Flowlines, connectors and pipeline bundle will be completely removed and transported onshore for recycling or disposal.
 The subsea wells will be plugged and abandoned.